petra66orii/cats-are-love/README.md

 # MeowMatch

 Welcome to MeowMatch!
 This website is aimed at people that are looking for a little fluffy best friend.
 Cats are known for their independent personalities and health-related benefits.
 They are gorgeous, little balls of fluff that need love and care.
-We here at MeowMatch are aiming to provide with each and every one of these little souls a forever home with their family.
+We here at MeowMatch are aiming to provide to each and every one of these little souls a forever home with their new family.

 We highly encourage you to contact us, whether you're looking for a playful kitten or a wise older cat, because we believe that every cat deserves a loving and caring home.